 Wearing a cap to protect your hair transplant from the sun

-We recommend to protect your newly transplanted grafts from direct, strong sunlight in the first 2 weeks after surgery.
+We recommend protecting your newly transplanted grafts from direct, strong sunlight in the first 2 weeks after surgery.
 You can read more about avoiding the sun after your hair transplant in our dedicated article here.

 You will want to prevent strong exposure causing sunburn on your scalp for 4 weeks after surgery too and you may choose to continue wearing a cap after 2 weeks to protect yourself.